Adam West: Early roles

 While in Hawaii, West was picked for a role as the sidekick on a local TV program, The Kini Popo Show, which also featured a chimp named Peaches.
 West later took over as host of the show.
 In 1959, West moved with his wife and two children to Hollywood, where he took the stage name Adam West.

-He appeared in the film The Young Philadelphians which starred Paul Newman.
-He had guest-star roles in a number of television Westerns.
+He appeared in the film The Young Philadelphians, which starred Paul Newman.
+He had guest-starring roles in a number of television Westerns.
 On three Warner Bros.
 Television westerns which aired on ABC—Sugarfoot, Colt .45, and Lawman—West played the role of Doc Holliday, the frontier dentist and gunfighter.
 West also appeared playing different characters in two episodes of Maverick opposite James Garner: "Two Tickets to Ten Strike" and "A Fellow's Brother" in 1958.
 He guest starred in Warner Bros. detective series Hawaiian Eye and Bourbon Street Beat.